Overview Video

 COVID-19

-In late 2rd grade in March of 2019, COVID-19 struck the world, and made impact everywhere.
+In late 2nd grade in March of 2019, COVID-19 struck the world and made an impact everywhere.
 Schools were forced to shut down, and we had to adapt to a new way of learning through virtual classes.
 This was a challenge for me, as I had to adjust to a new way of learning and interacting with my teachers and peers online via Zoom.
 However, I soon adapted to this new environment and continued to learn and grow.
-Since we never had in-person classes, my parents decided for us to move to Cairo, Egypt next to my grandparents as a temporary living just so we can get closer as a family.
+Since we never had in-person classes, my parents decided for us to move to Cairo, Egypt next to my grandparents as a temporary living arrangement just so we could get closer as a family.
 I had to have all my classes between the hours of 4pm to 12am due to the time difference, but I made it work.
 During this time, my mother found me in great boredom and sadness since I missed my friends and school.
-She found a programming series on YouTube by a young women named Neha teaching Python as a teenager on a channel called NPStation.
+She found a programming series on YouTube by a young woman named Neha teaching Python as a teenager on a channel called NPStation.
+I changed my main languages from Scratch to Python because I felt confident with the overall logic, and I was ready for advanced "typing coding."
 At the time, the channel was super small with less than 700 subscribers.
-Now it currently 21K subscribers and is a huge community built by a person that had a dream at my age.
-This motivated to always be persistent and never give up.
-I started learning Python thorugh her videos, becoming fluent in these language.
+Now it currently has 21K subscribers and is a huge community built by a person that had a dream at my age.
+This motivated me to always be persistent and never give up.
+I started learning Python through her videos, becoming fluent in the language.
 I created small projects, such as a calculator.
 I continued to learn Python using a library called Tkinter (also known as Tk), built on Tcl.
 I used this video, made by Codemy.com, to learn Tkinter usage.
-I built UI applications passionatly.
+I built UI applications passionately.
 This was a huge jump for me.
-I was now learning a text-based programming language, and I was loving every bit of it.
-I even savored every bit of HTML, CSS, and JavaScripy, becoming my main languages to program in.
+I was learning a text-based programming language, and I was loving every bit of it.
+I even savored every bit of HTML, CSS, and JavaScript, which became my main languages to program in.

 My first Python Tkinter Calculator App (2021)